rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Phase 2 - Basic structure and main functionalities (Week 15-16)**
 - Setting up the development environment (React frontend, Node.js backend).
 - Setting up the PostgreSQL database on Azure and defining the data schema for recipes (e.g., title, ingredients).
-- Developing basic CRUD functionality (create, read , update, delete the recipe).
+- Developing basic CRUD functionality (create, read, update, delete the recipe).
 - Documenting them on GitHub.

 **Phase 3 - Advanced features and optimization (Week 17-18)**
 - Enhancing editing and deletion functionality for individual recipes.
 - Adding recipe detail view with full content display (ingredients and steps).
 - Implementing a search bar to filter recipes by title.
+- Implementing lightweight login using localStorage to identify users.
+- Displaying a “My Recipes” view that shows only the user’s own posts.
 - Enhancing user interface with form validation, basic error handling, and cleaner layout.
+- Deploying the full application to Azure (frontend and backend)
-- Documenting them on GitHub.
+- Documenting progress and setup on GitHub.

 **Phase 4 - Refinement & Presentation (Week 19-20)**
 - Debugging minor issues.
 - Checking and verifying the overall functions.
-- Improving UI if needed.
+- Improving UI/UX if needed.
 - Preparing materials for the presentation (e.g., demo, README).
-- Deploying the full application to Azure (frontend and backend)
 - Documenting them on GitHub.

 **Tasks**<br />